 James Kapaló is Senior Lecturer in the Study of Religions at University College Cork, Ireland and co-Director of the Marginalised and Endangered Worldviews Study Centre (MEWSC).
 He has an MA in Central and Eastern European Studies from the School of Slavonic and East European Studies (SSEES), London and a PhD in the Study of Religions from the School of Oriental and African Studies (SOAS), London.
-Drawing on anthropology, folklore and history, he works both ethnographically and with archival and museum collections to explore vernacular knowledge, folk practices and local memory as a counterpoint to national romantic narratives that tend to wash over folk and local cultural meanings.
-He is author of Text, Context and Performance: Gagauz Folk Religion in Discourse and Practice (Leiden: Brill, 2008) and a forthcoming monograph Inochentism and Russian Orthodoxy (Routledge: London, 2018).
+He works ethnographically with communities, archives and museum collections to explore vernacular knowledge, religious practices and local memory.
+He is author of Text, Context and Performance: Gagauz Folk Religion in Discourse and Practice (Leiden: Brill, 2008) and Inochentism and Orthodox Christianity: Religious Dissent in the Russian and Romanian Borderlands (Routledge: London, 2018).

 Dr. Gabriela Nicolescu is a Post-doctoral Researcher at University College Cork and an Associate Fellow at Goldsmiths, University of London.
 Her general research and teaching interests include the anthropology of art and museum studies; medical, economic and political anthropology from material and visual perspectives.
 She is primarily concerned with the politics of representation and exhibition making in anthropological and ethnographic museums.
 She has conducted ethnographic fieldwork in Romania and south-eastern Italy and has curated exhibitions in Austria, Romania, Hong Kong, the Philippines and the UK.
 She has published in the Journal of Design History, the Journal of Material Culture and World Art.
 Visit www.gabrielanicolescu.com for more information on exhibitions, research and the latest publications.